nithyaramakrishnan/data-shield/getting-started.md

 {: gs-prepare-cluster}
 {: step}

-To work with {{site.data.keyword.datashield_short}}, you must have an SGX enabled bare metal cluster.
-Depending on whether you're working with Kubernetes or OpenShift, the machine type differs.
+To work with Data Shield, you must have an SGX enabled bare metal cluster.
+Depending on whether you're working with Kubernetes or {{site.data.keyword.openshiftshort}}, the machine type differs.
 Be sure that you have the correct machine type by reviewing the following table.
-For help with configuring your {{site.data.keyword.containershort_notm}} environment, check out [creating Kubernetes clusters](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial_lesson1) or [creating OpenShift clusters](/docs/openshift?topic=openshift-openshift_tutorial).
+For help with configuring your {{site.data.keyword.containershort_notm}} environment, check out [creating Kubernetes clusters](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial_lesson1) or [creating {{site.data.keyword.openshiftshort}} clusters](/docs/{{site.data.keyword.openshiftshort}}?topic={{site.data.keyword.openshiftshort}}-openshift_tutorial).

 | Type of cluster | Available machine types |